 The Global Appraisal of Individual Needs (GAIN) is a standardized assessment for use with individuals with substance use disorders.
-The Michigan Department of Health and Human Services (MDHHS) has chosen the GAIN assessment as part of their application to the federal government for the 1115 waiver.
-Per the FY19 PIHP contract with MDHHS, MSHN may begin this transition to the GAIN-I Core on 10/1/2018 as long as it is fully implemented by March 30, 2019.
-By September 30, 2019 all other forms of biopsychosocial assessments are to be eliminated.
+The Michigan Department of Health and Human Services (MDHHS) has chosen the GAIN I-Core assessment as part of their application to the federal government for the 1115 waiver.
+Per the FY20 PIHP contract with MDHHS and the approval of the 1115 waiver MSHN will provide resources and training to providers to ensure full implementation by October 1, 2020.